bsml320/MSEA/README.md

-MSEA
+MSEA: detection and quantification of mutation hotspots through mutation set enrichment analysis
 ====

-Detection and quantification of mutation hotspots through mutation set enrichment analysis (MSEA)

 Please go to http://bioinfo.mc.vanderbilt.edu/MSEA/ for data and codes.